 When teaching about Giotto, for example, she reads to the students about Giotto's childhood as a shepherd and an aspiring artist.
 She then takes the students outside to draw on natural surfaces with natural materials such as charcoal and chalk, just like Giotto did, sketching things a shepherd might see in his day-to-day life such as trees, sheep and birds.
 She says, “This approach grabs the students’ imaginations and engages all of their senses.
 They begin to understand and feel Giotto’s art in a meaningful way.”

 The decision to move from Dallas wasn’t easy for Miss McWhorter.
 She is close to her family and has built important friendships over the years.
-She says, “I love my family and friends in Dallas, but I also am looking forward to experiencing the strong community at JHCA.
+She says, “I love my family and friends in Dallas, but I have also experienced such a strong community at JHCA.
 I could really sense the wonderful relationships between the teachers and families at the school.”

 Miss McWhorter has found inspiration and guidance in teaching through her mother, who has been a kindergarten teacher for twenty-five years.
-She will be coming to JHCA in June to share her years of wisdom and acquired expertise.
-In particular, she will help our faculty enhance the K-4th grade Nature Study program.
+She came to JHCA to share her years of wisdom and acquired expertise.
+In particular, she has helped our faculty enhance the K-4th grade Nature Study program.

-In her spare time, Miss McWhorter enjoys swing dancing and gardening; in the case of the latter, she is interested to find out how the harsh winters will change her plant selections.
+In her spare time, Miss McWhorter enjoys swing dancing and gardening.
 Miss McWhorter is well-seasoned in outdoor activities; she hiked the Appalachian Trail eight years ago.
 The easy access to the mountains in Jackson fulfills her long-term desire to live somewhere close to nature.
-Despite being used to the heat and humidity of Dallas, the contrast of Jackson winters is enticing.
-She says, “I’m excited to experience a real wilderness winter with snow!”

 Mrs. Sarah Walter